Take this quiz and find out how well can you handle customer queries.

 Razorpay has a great product and practically no competitors, but I doubt that that would be the case with you.
 And when you’re operating in a competitive landscape you don’t have the leverage as Razorpay so it is super important that you take special care of the people who are referred to you by your customers.

 Because when your customers refer somebody they are putting their own reputation on the line and if you shit on that opportunity it means you shit on the relationship that you have with the existing customer who referred you.
 And if that customer goes out and talks about his experience on a blog post like this one then imagine the kind of damage that it can do to your brand image!

 Ultimately a business makes money not just out of the revenue that it gets from customers but the relationships that create the ability for the revenues to keep coming.

 And the best way to keep that relationship strong is to deliver a top-notch memorable experience through and through for each and every customer.
 This means never letting it get to a point where an existing customer would be pissed off.

 But in case things don’t go wrong and customers end up getting pissed then that can be an opportunity in disguise as we have seen with many examples in this article.

 If you are handling you’re pissed off and angry customers as a liability then you are leaving a lot of money and opportunities back on the table!

-Which of these 7 techniques are you going to use, the next time a customer is angry?
+Which of these 7 techniques of handling customer queries are you going to use, the next time a customer is angry?